BC&G 1963-era MODEL RAILROAD

 Sequence of Trains

-1. BC&G Milk Train 1 – Mack Railbus ‘A’ moves out of barn, stops for gas at pump, picks up ice at ice house then passengers at Dundon station.
+1. BC&G Milk Train 1 – Mack Railbus ‘A’ moves out of barn, stops for gas at pump, picks up ice at ice house then passengers board at Dundon station.
 Departs Dundon, then makes a stop at the Cressmont dairy and proceeds to Swandale and ties up on company store siding.

-3. BC&G Swandale Turn 2 – The train of finished lumber and woodchips leaves Swandale behind Consolidation running tender first and returns to Dundon where the station track is switched before spotting cars on Interchange.
+3. BC&G Swandale Turn 2 – The train of finished lumber and woodchips leaves Swandale behind Consolidation running tender first and returns to Dundon where the station track is switched before spotting cars on Interchanges.
 The engine returns to BC&G Yard (hidden staging Track 1) with C-1 and a car or two.

 4. ERC&L Log Train 1 – After taking water and coal, Climax #4 makes up train of empty log flats from the log pond track and the logging caboose.
-The train departs for Lilly Fork log camp, swaps loads for empties and spots the flat car-mounted crane in position for loading.
+The train departs for Lilly Fork log camp, swaps loads for empties and spots the flat car-mounted crane in position for loading empties.

 5. ERC&L Log Train 2 – Climax #4 departs Lilly Fork with loaded log cars and returns to Swandale.
 Loads are spotted on the log pond track, the engine takes water and then ties up on the engine house track.

-While Trains 4 and 5 are run, the B&O interchange track is 'fiddled' with the freight cars being replaced with empty hoppers.
-B&O GP-9 is replaced with GP-30.
+While Trains 4 and 5 are run, the B&O interchange track is 'fiddled' with the freight cars being replaced with empty hoppers. and the Railbus is turned around to face the opposite way.